 Although for almost every string we checked there is a preference for the Adv-P-X order over the P-Adv-X order, this preference is sometimes very slight.
-There are robust and surprising differences between definite articles and demonstratives, and among demonstratives between distal and proximal cases.
-Equally interesting are the differences among the words for men and women on the one, and the word for money on the other hand.
+There are robust and surprising differences between definite articles and demonstratives, and, among demonstratives, between distal and proximal cases.
+Equally interesting are the differences among the words for men and women on the one hand, and the word for money on the other.

 The robust attestation of the P-Adv-X order in prepositional groups headed by met 'with', compared to other prepositions, has to be seen, in our view, as a consequence of scopal differences between the P-Adv-X and the Adv-P-X order that are specific to met-phrases.
-Consider for instance the following sentences:
+Consider, for instance, the following sentences:

-- (15) a.
-Met alleen mannen ga ik niet uit. with only men go I not out'I'm not going out with nothing but men.'
+(15) a.
+Met alleen mannen ga ik niet uit. with only men go I not out 'I'm not going out with just men.'

-- b.
-Alleen met mannen ga ik niet uit.

-only with men go I not out

-'Only with men do I not go out.'